-2.2 Professional body accreditation
+2.2 Professional Body Accreditation

-All of our programmes are accredited by the Institute of Physics.
+All of our BSc and MSci Mathematics and Physics programmes are fully accredited by the Institute of Physics.
 Accreditation allows our graduates to become members of the Institute of Physics.
 The Institute of Physics currently requires an accredited integrated MPhys/MSci degree for Chartered Physicist status; BSc Physics graduates partially fulfil the IoP's educational requirements for CPhys, but will have to demonstrate equivalence to an accredited integrated Masters degree during the application process.